ConorBevan/MovieWarsBlog/README.md

 * Bootstrap - Framework used to style the site.
 * Google Fonts - To import the fonts used on the website.
 * Font Awesome - For the iconography on the website.
-* Gunicorn - As the server for Heroku
+* Gunicorn - As the server for Heroku.
-* Cloudinary - Used to host media
+* Cloudinary - Used to host media.
-* Psycopg2 - As an adaptor for Python and PostgreSQL databases
+* Psycopg2 - As an adaptor for Python and PostgreSQL databases.
-* Django Allauth - For authentication, registration, account management
+* Django Allauth - For authentication, registration, account management.

 - - -